Jack-Klusmann/Jack-Klusmann/README.md

 I'm especially interested in learning-based methods for robot control.

-🚧 Projects in progress below — always up for feedback, ideas, or collaboration!
+🚧 Projects in progress below.
+Always up for feedback, ideas, or collaboration!